CustomTypeOne/LoopPatches/README.md

 For full directions, with graphics refer to LoopDocs at this link: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/step13/#open-a-terminal-in-loopworkspace-folder).

-* Open Finder
-* Navigate to Downloads / BuildLoop
+* Use Finder to navigate to Downloads / BuildLoop
 * Find the version of Loop-dev you just downloaded
 * Open the folder to view LoopWorkspace
 * Hold down the CTRL key and click (or right-click) LoopWorkspace